Tomires/thesis-masters/technology.md

 # Used technology

-In this chapter we briefly discuss the technological stack behind our application suite, which consists of a web component called Manager and a VR application called Navigator.
+In this chapter we will briefly discuss the technological stack behind our applications suite, which consists of a web component called Manager and a VR application called Navigator.
 Plugins are omitted, as their implementation varies on the language that they interface with.

 All user data is stored in Manager and is exposed to Navigator using a set of application programming interfaces (API) adhering to the REST (Representational State Transfer) standard.[1]